Nature abhors a vacuum: A simple rigorous example of thermalization in an isolated macroscopic quantum system: General results

 Here the probability is that for the quantum mechanical measurement.
 Suppose that $N$ is sufficiently large so that $e^{-(\rho/4)N}$ is negligibly small.
 Then the theorem guarantees that \rlb{NGg} almost certainly holds for almost all $t$ in $[0,T]$.
 The bound \rlb{NGg} states that the observed proportion $N_\Gamma/N$ is close to its equilibrium value, $\gamma$.
 Recalling that the initial state $\kPz$ is a nonequilibrium state in which all particles are in $\La_1$, we have established that the system thermalizes only by means of unitary time evolution \rlb{Phit}.

 We must note, however, that the precision in the relation \rlb{NGg} is given by $\ep_0(\rho)$, which is a function of $\rho$ as in \rlb{ep0} and may not be small.
 In fact, we need to make the density $\rho$ sufficiently low to achieve high precision.
 If one demands that the precision $\ep_0(\rho)$ should be, for example, of order $10^{-2}$ then $\rho$ should be of order $10^{-4}$.
-This density dependence of the precision and the resulting limitation to dilute gases are the major shortcomings of the present theory that reflect our technical limitation.
+This density dependence of the precision and the resulting limitation to dilute gases are the major shortcomings of the present theory, which comes from our strategy to base the whole theory on mild verifiable assumptions, namely, Assumptions~\ref{a:nondeg} and \ref{a:P2N}.

 We should also remark that our criterion for thermal equilibrium deals only with the number of particles in an arbitrary macroscopic region.
 We have proved the presence of thermalization, but only with respect to this rather restricted criterion.
-This again reflects our technical limitation.
+This again reflects the limitation arising from our mild assumptions.
 Although we expect that thermalization for other macroscopic quantities reflecting single-particle properties can be established by a straightforward extension of the present analysis, we are far from treating quantities that involve particle-particle correlations.
 See the discussion at the end of section~\ref{s:discussion}.

 {\em Proof of Theorem~\ref{t:main}:}\/ The proof consists essentially of a combination of standard arguments found in the literature.
 For $\ep>0$, let $\Pneq$ denote the projection operator onto the subspace of $\Htot$ determined by \eq \biggl|\frac{\hN_\Gamma}{N}-\gamma\biggr|\ge\ep. \lb{NGgamma} \en Clearly, the expectation value $\bPt\Pneqr\kPt$ is the probability that the measurement result of $\hN_\Gamma$ in $\kPt$ does not satisfy the relation \rlb{NGg}.
 From \rlb{Phit}, we see that \eq \bPt\Pneq\kPt=\sum_{j,j'=1}^{\Dtot}e^{i(E_j-E_{j'})t} \sbkt{\Phi(0)|\Psi_{j}}\bPj\Pneq\ket{\Psi_{j'}}\sbkt{\Psi_{j'}|\Phi(0)}. \en Since we assumed that the energy eigenvalues $E_j$ are non-degegerate, the long-time average of $\bPt\Pneq\kPt$ is expressed in terms of a single sum as \eqa \lim_{T\up\infty}\frac{1}{T}\int_0^Tdt\,\bPt\Pneq\kPt &=\sum_{j=1}^{\Dtot}\bigl|\sbkt{\Phi(0)|\Psi_{j}}\bigr|^2\bPj\Pneq\kPj \nl&\le\sqrt{\biggl(\sum_{j=1}^{\Dtot}\bigl|\sbkt{\Phi(0)|\Psi_{j}}\bigr|^4\biggr) \biggl(\sum_{j=1}^{\Dtot}\bPj\Pneq\kPj^2\biggr) } \nl&\le\sqrt{ \Dtot\Deff^{-1}\,\sbkt{\Pneq}_\infty, } \lb{PPP1} \ena where we defined the canonical average at infinite temperature by \eq \sbkt{\cdots}_\infty=\frac{\Tr_{\Htot}[\cdots]}{\Dtot}. \en In \rlb{PPP1}, the second line follows from the Schwarz inequality, and the final expression follows from \rlb{Deff} by noting $\bPj\Pneq\kPj^2\le\bPj\Pneq\kPj$.